kaurrachneet6/Vision-Based-Gait-Analysis-Framework-for-Predicting-Multiple-Sclerosis/README.md

 * **TaskGeneralize_Conv1D.ipynb**: 1D CNN algorithm on task generalization framework 1: train on walking (W) and test on walking while talking (WT) and 2: train on virtual beam walking (VBW) and test on virtual beam walking while talking (VBWT) to classify HOA/MS/PD strides and subjects.
 * **SubjectGeneralize_Conv1D.ipynb**: 1D CNN algorithm on subject generalization frameworks, 1: W, 2: WT, 3: VBW, 4: VBWT using cross validation (we use stratified group K folds here) to classify HOA/MS/PD strides and subjects.
 * **CrossGeneralize_Conv1D.ipynb**: 1D CNN algorithm on task-subject cross generalization framework i.e. train on some subjects of trial W and test on rest of the subjects in trial WT, using cross validation (we use stratified group K folds here) to classify HOA/MS/PD strides and subjects.
+* **config_files/** contains configuration templates to optimize hyperparamaters for the deep learning models

 #### Discussion analysis
 * **Ablation_TaskGen_MLTraditional.ipynb**: Ablation Study on Task generalization framework W -> WT with Traditional ML models only.